isaolmez/map-reduce-java/README.md

-# map-reduce-java
+# Sentence Count Using Map-Reduce
-Sentence(or word) counting example using a basic Java implementation of Map-Reduce.
+Sentence(or word) counting example using a basic Java implementation of Map-Reduce like algorithm.